postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/newman-with-docker.md

 $ docker run -t postman/newman run "https://www.getpostman.com/collections/0d0350a9a89d39fb6361"
 ```

 The URL is a shareable public link to your collection.

-To get this link, do the following:
+To get the public link, do the following:

 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to the collection name.
 1. Select **Share collection**.